dcifuentesR/TallerClientesServicios-AREM2020/README.md

 ```
  /target/site/apidocs/
  ```

+ This project is also available in this heroku website [in this Heroku website](https://cliente-servidor-dcifuentes.herokuapp.com/).
 ### Prerequisites

-You will need maven and java installed on your machine to employ this program
+You will need maven and java installed on your machine to run this program locally

 ## Running the tests